LeonidBabkin/Task-manager-app/README.md

 You can get familiar with the task manager app on the [Render.com](https://task-manager-app-kzsy.onrender.com).

-The task management web application built with Python and Django framework.
-It allows you to set tasks, assign executors and change their statuses.
-Registration and authentication are required.
+Task Manager is a task management system similar to http://www.redmine.org/.
+It allows you to set tasks, assign performers and change their statuses.
+To work with the system, registration and authentication are required:

-To provide users with a convenient, adaptive, modern interface, the project uses the Bootstrap framework.

-The frontend is rendered on the backend.
-This means that the page is built by the DjangoTemplates backend, which returns prepared HTML.
-And this HTML is rendered by the server.

-PostgreSQL is used as the object-relational database system.

 ### Features